TugboatQA/docs/content/building-a-preview/administer-previews/build-previews.md

 1. Delete any existing pull request previews.
 2. In Tugboat, build a preview from the _branch_ or _tag_ instead of from a _pull request_.
 Since there's no implicit merge destination, Tugboat will build without a merge.
-3. In the case of a branch, Tugboat will still post environment URLs to the pull request.

 ## Auto-generate a Preview